KCerveny/KCerveny.github.io/_projects/laser-work/wisconsin-union-coasters.md

     Left to right: The UW Madison union terrace.
 Close-up of the famous union chairs.
 </div>

 On the union terrace, there are these distinctive metal chairs gathered around tables for visitors.
 If you have ever been to the terrace you will know them.
 They are _the union chairs_, wholly recognizable and distinct to this place.
 As such, they have become a defacto symbol for the terrace, and by extension all of the great times and memories had there.
-I didn't even go to school at Wisconsin and I am sentemental for them.
+I didn't even go to school at Wisconsin and I am sentimental for them.
 They really are wonderful.

 ## Design